Glossary

 Closing statement

-A form that itemizes the closing costs associated with purchasing a home.
+A statement that lists the funds associated with a real estate transaction.

 Cloud on title